Pyrdacor/Ambermoon/FileSpecs/Characters.md

 ## Bonus spell damage

 In **Ambermoon Advanced** the 10th attribute grants bonus damage to spells of the 4 elements earth, wind, fire and water and for magic projectiles and ghost weapon or magic damage reduction.
 The "current value" specifies the base damage bonus which is applied in any case and the "max value" specifies the maximum damage bonus which only increases the possible maximum value.
-The 3rd value is a plain magic damage reduction value.
+The 3rd value is a magic damage reduction value in percentage.
 The fourth value can specify a percentage value which is used for the total damage (0 means it is ignored).
 Note that the damage bonus values can also be negative and thus may represent a penalty.

 - The total minimum damage is: spell's min damage + base bonus damage
 - The total maximum damage is: spell's max damage + base bonus damage + maximum bonus damage